citkane/webview-bun-app/README.md

       ...yourServiceParameters,
 ]);

-/** Create webview instances each with an unique root topic.
- *  Each will be running in it's own process (not a worker thread) */ const webview1 = await wba.webview.create("window/1");
-const webview2 = await wba.webview.create("window/2");

-/** In this example, we want to shut down the whole application if webview1 is closed */ webview1.onclose(wba.server.close);

-/** Set up your webviews
+/**
- */
-webview1.navigate(/* your html root dir path*/);
-webview1.title("webview 1");
-webview2.navigate(/* your html root dir path*/);
-webview2.title("webview 2");

-/** Wait for the ready signal from your backend service before running the webviews */ backendService.ipc?.listen("ready", () => {
+ * Wait for the ready signal from your backend service before running the webviews */ backendService.ipc?.listen("ready", () => {
       webview1.run();
       webview2.run();
 });

+/**
-/** Perform custom logic before your application shuts down,
+ * Perform custom logic before your application shuts down,
  *  ie. the common interface server is closing,
  */
 wba.subscribe("wba/server/beforeExit", () => {
       webview2.terminate();
-      backendService.terminate();
+      backendService.ipc?.send("end")
 });
 ```

 ## Multi-Process
-WBA implements a micro-service architecture on localhost.
-This inherently enables multiprocessing and multithreading.

-When you create a service with the WBA [Service template](#service-template), you can choose to create:
+When you create a service with the WBA [service template](#service-template), you can choose:
 - a "childWorker" (Bun `Worker` thread)
 - a "childProcess" (Bun `Spawn` process).

 ## Common Service Interface
-WBA has an ubiquitous common service interface, regardless of a service scope being in a browser window or the backend.
+WBA has an ubiquitous common service interface, regardless of the running scope being in a browser window or the backend.
 All services can communicate between each other with a normalised interface.

-All interface calls are type safe.
+Interface calls are type safe (except for IPC).

 Shared process memory is not used, but this possibility is not excluded from future evolutions of WBA.